-Aping the methods of pharmaceutical research does not elevate psychology.
+Aping pharmaceutical research methods does not elevate psychology.
 We should not mislead the public to think emotional suffering is like medical disease, or different kinds of psychotherapy are like different medications.
 These assumptions are false at every level.
 Psychotherapy is not like medication, psychotherapy is like psychotherapy.
 And we should help the public, policymakers, and fellow healthcare professionals understand what good therapy is—because they do not know.

-We should study the outcomes of psychotherapy using our own psychological concepts and methods.
-We should study how people change and how lives change, not diagnostic categories from the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-We should study the outcomes that matter to patients and the therapists who treat them.
+We should study the outcomes of psychotherapy using psychological concepts and methods.
+We should study how people change and lives change, not diagnostic categories from the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+We should study outcomes that matter to patients and the therapists who treat them.
 Real psychotherapy is not about DSM diagnoses and never was.
 Real psychotherapy outcomes cannot be reduced to DSM symptom lists.
 There is no excuse for debasing psychotherapy by forcing it into a medical Procrustean bed.